rachelesmee/website/foss4guk2022local/index.md

 ## Call for Talks

-The Call for Talks is now closed.
-We will be in touch soon confirming if your talk has been accepted.
+The Call for Talks is now closed - we have been in touch confirming if your talk has been accepted.

 Any general queries please contact the national chair, Nick Bearman or <span class="osgeoemail">osgeouk@gmail.com</span>.
 Any venue specific query please contact the local venue chair, listed above.